 Hi Im Georgie.

-I’m an accredited Cognitive Behavioural Therapy (CBT) practitioner with over 30 years of experience in health and wellbeing.
+I’m an accredited Cognitive Behavioural Therapy (CBT) practitioner and EMDR-trained therapist, with over 30 years of experience in health and wellbeing.
 My background spans both academic research and hands-on therapeutic work.
-I use CBT to help people reframe unhelpful thoughts, break unproductive patterns, and reclaim their lives.
-My approach helps you understand, challenge, and change the impact of unconscious beliefs and behaviours.
+I use CBT and EMDR to help people reframe unhelpful thoughts, process distressing experiences, break unproductive patterns, and reclaim their lives.
+My approach supports you to understand, challenge, and change the impact of unconscious beliefs, emotional responses, and behaviours.

 My journey into this work is deeply personal.
 I began as a young single mother of four, grieving the loss of my own mother while pursuing a degree and masters in psychology.
 That path led me to specialise in pain management and later into research and advocacy roles supporting people facing extraordinary challenges.